sysdiglabs/terraform-aws-secure-for-cloud/examples/single-account-apprunner/README.md

 # Sysdig Secure for Cloud in AWS<br/>[ Example :: App Runner ]

-Deploy Sysdig Secure for Cloud in a single AWS account usign App Runner.<br/>
+Deploy Sysdig Secure for Cloud in a single AWS account using App Runner.<br/>
 All the required resources and workloads will be run under the same account.

 ## Prerequisites